zawmtun/epiblog/content/about/about.md

 hidden: "true"
 ---

-I am an epidemiologist from Myanmar and currently based in Singapore.
+My name is Zaw Myo Tun.
+I am a medically trained epidemiologist from Myanmar.
+I am currently based in Singapore.
 This is my personal blog to share some data analysis work and reflection.